 We have abounded the Overpolar.
 The sun just started to set.
 Our stop was on the coast of the lake.
-There was a bit of cold tonight, but the rising has quickly warmed the earth.
-We have made a climbing on the top of the mountain.
+There was a bit of cold tonight, but the rising sun has quickly warmed the air and the earth.
+We climbed on the top of the mountain.
 It was somewhere near 600 above the level of sea.

 First the route was leading through the wet forest.
 You should remain cautious there.
 After a while the forest has ended and the path has leads us through the Alpinish-muluse.
 Unexpectedly the way was restricted by the small horizontal snowhill.
 There was a little stream in it.

-The water has penetrated the snowy blockade and created a tunnel, through which the sunlight is falling.
+The water has penetrated the snow wall and created a tunnel, through which the sunlight is falling.

 We have used it and make a little photo session inside this little Ice Age.

 Soon we have revealed that this snow is sky-blue on the lights way.